-School staff utilize the referral process to access School-based Rehabilitation Services (SBRS) through local Children's Treatment Centres for Occupational Therapy, Physiotherapy and/ or the intensive support of a Speech-Language Pathologist for students according to the mandates of Policy/Program Memorandum 81 | Education in Ontario: policy and program direction | ontario.ca
+School staff utilize the referral process to access School-based Rehabilitation Services (SBRS) through local Children's Treatment Centres for Occupational Therapy, physiotherapy and/or the intensive support of a speech-language pathologist for students according to the mandates of Policy/Program Memorandum 81: Provision of Health Support Services in School Settings.

-For children who attend full time, the Board and Children's Treatment Centres, such as Five Counties or Grandview, assume the responsibility for children with Speech and Language needs in accordance with Interministerial Guidelines on the Provision of Speech and Language Services.
-All students requiring Occupational and/or Physical Therapy are also referred to Five Counties or Grandview.
-Five Counties (Peterborough, Northumberland, Quinte West) or Grandview (Clarington) outline specific referral procedures on their respective websites.
+For children who attend full time, the Board and children's treatment centres, such as Five Counties Children's Centre or Grandview Kids, assume the responsibility for children with Speech and Language needs in accordance with Interministerial Guidelines on the Provision of Speech and Language Services.
+All students requiring occupational and/or physical therapy are also referred to Five Counties Children's Centre or Grandview Kids.
+Five Counties Children's Centre (Peterborough, Northumberland, Quinte West) or Grandview Kids (Clarington) outline specific referral procedures on their respective websites.